SomchaiSPB/mail-renderer/README.md

 In order to render template call endpoint:
 ``localhost:8000/api/render?context=``

-You can choose on of the following contexts:
+You can choose one of the following contexts:
 1. table
 2. row